airalab/robonomics-wiki/docs/sub-activate.md

 6. On the last window click `Save` to finish account creation.
 It will also generate a backup JSON-files that you should safely store.
 You can later use this file to recover your account if you remember the password.

-7. Repeat these steps for an account with the name `sub_admin`.
+7. Repeat these steps for an account with the name `sub_controller`.

 ## Add Accounts to Polkadot.js